B.S., University of Salford

 Ph.D.
 (Sociology), University of Salford

-Gail Dines is professor of Sociology and Women's Studies and Chair of American Studies.
+Gail Dines is President of Culture Reframed, an NGO she founded in order to develop resilience and resistance in children, families, and communities to the harms of hypersexualized culture and pornography.
+She was previously professor of Sociology and Women's Studies and Chair of Wheelock's American Studies Department.
 Her research interests focus on the ways that media images shape gender and racial identities in the US.
 Of particular interest is the role pornography plays in legitimizing violence against women and children.
 Widely published, Dines is the co-editor of the best selling text-book, Gender, Race and Class in Media and co-author of Pornography: the Production and Consumption of Inequality.

 As a radical feminist activist, Dines has been involved in organizing against the pornography industry and is co-founder of the recently formed National Feminist Anti-Pornography Movement.
 She sees her teaching as a way to create in students a radical vision of the unlimited possibilities of progressive social change in individuals, communities, and societies.